kubernetes-sigs/cluster-api/docs/proposals/20250513-chained-and-efficient-upgrades-for-clusters-with-managed-topologies.md

 - As a cluster class author, I want to be able to specify the Kubernetes versions that the system might use as intermediate or target versions for a chained upgrades for a Cluster using a specific cluster class.

-- As a developer building on top of Cluster API, I want that lifecycle hooks allow orchestration of my external process during different steps of a chained upgrade.
+- As a developer building on top of Cluster API, I want that lifecycle hooks allow orchestration of external process, like e.g. addon management, during different steps of a chained upgrade.

 ### Implementation Details/Notes/Constraints